 Conclusion

-No matter how you choose to integrate content scoring into your marketing strategy, it’s important to understand value of these insights for your sales team.
+No matter how you choose to integrate content scoring into your marketing strategy, it’s important to understand the value of these insights for your sales team.

 Over time, content scoring will help you understand which steps in the sales funnel are most valuable so that you can strengthen your marketing campaigns in the future!